eonist/Research/other/jekyll/structure/Jekyll-header-and-footer.md

 </html>
 ```

-The {{content}} placeholder is where Jekyll will place the content from the index.html.

-Then, inside your index.html, all you’ll have left is this:
+Then, inside your index.md, all you’ll have left is this:

 ```
 ---
 layout: default
 ---

-<h1>Homepage</h1>
+<h1>Homepage</h1> <!--  this is the content -->
 ```